minbrowser/min/README.md

 Thanks for taking the time to translate Min!
 To add translations for your local language:

-* Make a copy of <a href="https://github.com/minbrowser/min/blob/master/localization/languages/en-US.json">localization/languages/en-US.json</a>, which contains a list of strings to translate.
 * Find the language code that goes with your language from [this list](https://electron.atom.io/docs/api/locales/#locales).
+* In the ```localization/languages``` directory, create a new file, and name it "[your language code].json".
-* Change the name of your new file to the language code listed above.
+* Open your new file, and copy the contents of the <a href="https://github.com/minbrowser/min/blob/master/localization/languages/en-US.json">localization/languages/en-US.json</a> file into your new file.
-* Also open the file, and change the "identifier" field to that same language code.
+* Change the "identifier" field in the new file to the language code from step 1.
 * Inside the file, replace each English string in the right-hand column with the equivalent translation.
 * (Optional) See your translations live by following the [development instructions](#installing) above.
 Min will display in the same language as your operating system, so make sure your computer is set to the same language that you're translating.
 * That's it!
 Make a pull request with your changes.